AdaCore/spark2014/docs/ug/tutorial.rst

 Writing Functional Contracts
 ----------------------------

 We now have a valid SPARK program.
-It is not yet very interesting |SPARK|
-code though, as it does not contain any contracts, which are necessary to be able to apply formal verification modularly on each subprogram, independently of the implementation of other subprograms.
+It is not yet very interesting |SPARK| code though, as it does not contain any contracts, which are necessary to be able to apply formal verification modularly on each subprogram, independently of the implementation of other subprograms.
 The precondition constrains the value of input parameters, while the postcondition states desired properties of the result of the function.
-See :ref:`Preconditions and Postconditions` for more details.
+See :ref:`Preconditions` and :ref:`Postconditions` for more details.
 Here, we can require in the precondition that callers of ``Search`` always pass a non-negative value for parameter ``Val``, and we can state that, when the search succeeds, the index returned points to the desired value in the array:

 .. literalinclude:: examples/linear_search_contract/linear_search.ads
    :language: ada